sculptui/vscode/README.md

 The following can be configured in the extensions settings:

 - `sculpt-ui.folderForStarting`: Set a specific sub folder to start sculpt in.
-This folder should be configured to your React client application if this is not in your root folder.Use relative path (i.e. '\\client').
+This folder should be configured to your React client application if this is not in your root folder.
+Use relative path (i.e. 'client').
 - `sculpt-ui.port`: Override the port(s) sculpt server listens on.
 If nothing set the usual port for the development server (normally 3000) is used.
 Format can be either '9999' for a single port or '9000-9099' for a port range where the first available port is retrieved.
 - `sculpt-ui.https`: Set to run the sculpt server in https mode.
 Only needed if the default configuration needs to be explicitly overriden.